-Safe injection sites get OK from King County health board
+Safe heroin injection sites get OK from King County health board

 Although no such sites exist in the United States, Vancouver, B.C., has had one since 2003.
 Drug users come to get clean needles and inject in a safe, supervised environment.
 The sites have naloxone — a drug that reverses the deadly effects of opioid overdoses — on hand.
 It is used multiple times a day and is credited with preventing nearly 5,000 overdoses at the site in Vancouver.

+But the site has not stopped overdose deaths outside its walls.
+There were 914 overdose deaths in British Columbia, which has about double the population of King County, in 2016.
+That’s a record number, one largely driven by the rise of fentanyl, a powerful synthetic painkiller that is as much as 100 times more powerful than morphine.

 Heroin overdoses killed 132 people in King County in 2015.
-The death toll is more than 200 when overdoses from prescription opioids — which are, molecularly, virtually identical to heroin — are included.
+The death toll rises to 209 when overdoses from prescription opioids — which are, molecularly, virtually identical to heroin — are included.

-The task force recommended two injection sites in King County, one in Seattle and another outside the city.
-The sites would be a three-year pilot project.
+The task force recommended at least two injection sites in King County — one in Seattle and another outside the city.
+The sites would be a three-year pilot project and would collect data on things like how many drug users go on to seek treatment.
+No funding source has been identified.

-Supporters say they will reduce overdose deaths and used needles littering sidewalks, offering an alternative to places like public restrooms, alleys and homeless encampments.
-They would be a place where users could be offered health care, long-term treatment and other social services.

-But opponents say the sites amount to encouraging drug abuse.
+Gretchen Taylor, with the Neighborhood Safety Alliance, told the board that money would be better spent on increasing access to naloxone, rather than the injection sites.

+“Funding of consumption takes away millions of dollars that could provide treatment,” Taylor said.

 State Sen. Mark Miloscia, a Federal Way Republican, introduced a bill this week to ban supervised injection sites.

 In addition to the safe injection sites, the task force also called for expanding drug- treatment programs, increasing access to naloxone and increasing access to opioid- treatment drugs like Suboxone.